hstreamdb/docs/docs/en/deployment/deploy-terraform.md

 ## Set Up the Server Resources

-We are going to introduce a few steps in order to show how to deploy HStream with Terraform.
+We are going to introduce a few steps to show how to deploy HStream with Terraform.

 ### Set Up basic constants